29. 12. 2017

-The Liberec Region comprises of the Česká Lípa, Jablonec nad Nisou, Liberec, and Semily Districts situated in the north of the Czech Republic.
-The territory includes the northern part of the Česká kotlina basin, the Jizerské hory, the western part of Krkonoše and the eastern part of Lužické hory.
-The northern part of the region borders with the Federal Republic of Germany in the length of 20 km and Poland in the length of 130 km.
-The Region neighbours the Královéhradecký Region in the east, the Středočeský Region in the south, and the Ústí Region in the west.
+The Region is situated in the north of the Czech Republic.
+The territory includes northern part of the Česká kotlina basin, Jizerské hory (the Jizera Mountains), western part of Krkonoše (the Giant Mountains) including their foothills and eastern part of Lužické hory (the Lužice Mountains).
+The northern part of the Region is bordering the Federal Republic of Germany in the length of 22.7 km and Poland in the length of 133.5 km.
+In the east, the Region neighbours the Královéhradecký Region, in the south the Středočeský Region, and in the west the Ústecký Region.

 The climate in the north-eastern part of the Region (the Jizera Mountains, the Giant Mountains with its foothills) belongs to a rather cold area, while the western and south-western parts have conditions of a slightly warm area.
-Three rivers gather water from the Region: the basin of the River Ploučnice in the west, the basin of the River Labe in the east, and the basin of the River Odra (Nisa) in the north.
-Supplies of ground water are mainly found near the southern border, while there is a protected area of natural accumulation of surface water in the north-east.
-Mineral water and healing peat sources are also found in the Region.
+Three rivers gather the waters from the Region: the basin of the Ploučnice River in the west, the basin of the upper flow of the Labe River in the east, and the basin of the Odra (Nisa) River in the north.
+Supplies of ground water are mainly found near the southern border, while in the north- east, there is a protected area of natural accumulation of surface water.
+Mineral water and healing peat sources are also present in the Region.